 “By making it more appealing for those who need to file a tax return to do so, you draw in more people who are eligible for the EITC,” he says.

 It's a perfect example, Goldin says, for why filing rates are so important to government efforts to reduce poverty.
 The vast majority of taxpayers today get assistance filling out their tax returns, either through professionals, free services, or commercial software.
 These resources can identify who is eligible for the EITC and claim it on a return.
 Taxpayers don’t need to know about the credit or any other benefit available to them.
 They just need to hand over their relevant information.

 “Existing policies aimed at educating about the EITC are really based on a world that doesn’t exist anymore,” Goldin says, “where people would fill out tax returns by paper and pencil and leaf through instruction booklets.”

-co-authored by Goldin has found that laws requiring employers to notify workers about the credit are also ineffective.
-Goldin also detailed the problem of EITC uptake in a 2018 Tax Law Review
+A separate study co-authored by Goldin has found that laws requiring employers to notify workers about the credit are also ineffective.
+Goldin also detailed the problem of EITC uptake in a 2018 Tax Law Review article.

 The other challenge with educational outreach, says Goldin, is that people these days are overloaded with information.
 “Trying to understand the EITC becomes too hard and too complex,” he says.